Dental Backup & Disaster Recovery Specialists

 Incident Detected

-Ransomware, hardware failure, or disaster event occurs.
-Our monitoring alerts us immediately.
+A hardware failure, ransomware attack, or other disaster occurs.
+Our monitoring detects the issue immediately.

 📞